OrlanC/pocean_metagenome/README.md

 Bioinformatic contribution for analysis of Pacific Ocean Metagenome.
 This reposiory is for metagenomic analysis of pacific ocean data.

-> - :computer: Command run in the local computer
+- :computer: Command run in the local computer
-> - :corn: Command run in Mazorka server
+- :corn: Command run in Mazorka server
-> - :microscope: Command run in Betterlab server
+- :microscope: Command run in Betterlab server
+- :hourglass: Command that takes a lot of time

 ## Data